A Selective Chronology of South Coast History: Origins to 1899

 The Southport Mine on Isthmus Slough opened.
-It proved to be one of the most successful mines of the region, producing coal through World War II. (see Guide, p 148) The miners lantern (right photo) is an artifact at the Coos Historical and Maritime Museum.
+It proved to be one of the most successful mines of the region, producing coal through World War II. (see Guide, p 148) The miners lantern (right photo) is an artifact at the Coos History Museum & Maritime Collection

 The first cheese production in the county was going strong on the Anson Rogers farm on the South Fork of the Coos River (see Century, p 341)